TheTinker001/Clarify/README.md

 ## Sources
 The packages used by this application are specified in `requirements.txt`

-We used the following website as a reference: https://self-service.kcl.ac.uk
+We used the following website as a reference for out Ticket model: https://self-service.kcl.ac.uk

 We also used the KEATS Recipify template code as the basis for this project.